frmrgr/html5renderer/README.md

         </tagname>
     3 - <tagname></tagname>

-and value works only if type is 2 or 3 and generates in the form
+Value works only if type is 2 or 3 and generates in the form

     <tagname>value</tagname>